google-deepmind/mujoco_menagerie/unitree_z1/README.md

 ## URDF → MJCF derivation steps

-1. Added `<mujoco><compiler balanceinertia="true" discardvisual="false"/></mujoco>` to the URDF's `<robot>` clause in order to preserve visual geometries.
+1. Added `<mujoco><compiler discardvisual="false" fusestatic="false"/></mujoco>` to the URDF's `<robot>` clause in order to preserve visual geometries.
 2. Loaded the URDF into MuJoCo and saved a corresponding MJCF.
-3. Manually edited the MJCF to use meshes for collision too.
+3. Manually edited the MJCF to extract common properties into the `<default>` section.
+4. Added position-control actuators.
-4. Added `scene.xml` which includes the robot, with a textured groundplane, skybox and haze.e.
+5. Added `scene.xml` which includes the robot, with a textured groundplane, skybox, and haze.

 ## License